 Guest Requirements During Tarmac Delays

-If you are delayed on board the aircraft after we have shut the doors at your departure port, or after the plane has landed, we will endeavour to provide for essential needs such as potable water, adequate food, lavatory facilities and urgent medical requirements, subject to the safety or security conditions at the time.
+If you are delayed on board the aircraft after we’ve shut the doors at your departure port, or after the plane has landed, we will endeavour to provide for essential needs such as potable water, adequate food, lavatory facilities and urgent medical requirements, subject to the safety or security conditions at the time.

 We will of course give particular focus to guests with special needs at this time.

-- For further information regarding tarmac delays in the USA, please see our Tarmac Delay Plan
+- For further information regarding tarmac delays in the USA, please see our Tarmac Delay Plan.

 If We Cannot Provide a Seat on Your Flight